Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Experiments

 \subsection{Baselines and Algorithm Settings}

 We compared HydraText with five recently proposed open-source textual attack approaches.
 Specifically, in score-based setting, we considered four approaches, i.e., PSO \cite{ZangQYLZLS20}, GA \cite{AlzantotSEHSC18}, TextFooler \cite{JinJZS20}, and PWWS \cite{RenDHC19}, as baselines.
 In decision-based setting where there exists significantly fewer available attack approaches, we chose GADe \cite{Maheshwary2020} as the baseline. \begin{enumerate} \item PSO \cite{ZangQYLZLS20}: A score-based attack approach that uses sememe-based substitution and PSO to search for AEs. \item GA \cite{AlzantotSEHSC18}: A score-based attack approach that uses synonym-based substitution and a GA to search for AEs. \item TextFooler \cite{JinJZS20}: A score-based attack approach that uses synonym-based substitution and importance-based greedy algorithm to craft AEs. \item PWWS \cite{RenDHC19}: A score-based attack approach that uses synonym-based substitution and saliency-based greedy algorithm to craft AEs. \item GADe \cite{Maheshwary2020}: A decision-based attack approach that uses synonym-based substitution and a GA to search for AEs. \end{enumerate} These approaches have been shown to achieve the state-of-the-art attack performance for various NLP tasks and target models.
-More importantly, they are representative in the sense that the optimization algorithms adopted by them represent the two mainstream choices in the literature: population-based algorithms and simple heuristics.
-Note that unlike HydraText, all these approaches only consider a single-objective optimization problem during the search for AEs.
+More importantly, the optimization algorithms adopted by them represent the two mainstream choices in the literature: population-based algorithms and simple heuristics. { For all the baselines except PWWS which is parameter-free, the recommended parameter settings from their original publications were used.
+Specifically, for PSO \cite{ZangQYLZLS20}, $V_{max}$, $\omega_{max}$, $\omega_{min}$, $P_{max}$, $P_{min}$, and $k$ were set to 1, 0.8, 0.2, 0.8, 0.2 and 2, respectively.
+For GA \cite{AlzantotSEHSC18}, $N$, $K$, and $\delta$ were set to 8, 4 and 0.5, respectively.
+For TextFooler \cite{JinJZS20}, $N$ and $\delta$ were set to 50 and 0.7, respectively.
+For GADe \cite{Maheshwary2020}, $\mathcal{K}$ and $\lambda$ were set to 30 and 25, respectively.